Less is More: The Influence of Pruning on the Explainability of CNNs: Introduction

 \begin{enumerate} \item Complexity: State-of-the-art DNNs have to deal with millions of parameters and thus require large amounts of computing power and memory.
-This is especially important for applications in resource-constraint environments, such as smartphones and IoT devices.
-Furthermore, a higher number of parameters negatively influences the inference time, which is critical for real-time applications such as autonomous cars or face detection.
-One technical approach to retrospectively reduce DNN parameters is so-called neural network pruning, where less important parameters are deleted. \item Explainability: DNNs experience a lack in explainability that leaves little understanding on why a particular decision was made~\cite{du2019techniques}.
-Especially the structure of CNNs, consisting of complex internal relations, can be difficult to explain~\cite{arrieta2020explainable}.
+This is especially important for applications in resource-constrained environments, such as smartphones and IoT devices.
+Furthermore, more parameters negatively influence the inference time, which is critical for real-time applications such as autonomous cars or face detection.
+One technical approach to retrospectively reduce DNN parameters is so-called neural network (NN) pruning, where less important parameters are deleted. \item Explainability: DNNs experience a lack of explainability that leaves little understanding of why a particular decision was made~\citep{du2019techniques}.
+Especially the structure of CNNs, consisting of complex internal relations, can be challenging to explain~\citep{arrieta2020explainable}.
 Understanding the reasoning of these systems is crucial, especially for high-stake decision-making and highly regulated domains.
-Here, the DNN's decisions may determine the difference between life and death, as in healthcare, medicine, or autonomous driving.
-More explainable, reasonable, and transparent DNNs would therefore increase trust, acceptance, and awareness in society. \end{enumerate}
+A DNN's decisions may determine the difference between life and death, as in healthcare, medicine, or autonomous driving.
+More explainable, reasonable, and transparent DNNs would increase trust, acceptance, and awareness in society. \end{enumerate}

-Intuitively, more parameters, i.e., more complexity, lead to a lower explainability, simply because not every connection can be interpreted with human reasonability.
-This is clearly shown with DNN's, as their high number of parameters and complex internal sequences appear opaque to humans~\cite{burkart2021survey} and certain explainability methods are prone to produce noisy and indistinct explanations~\cite{khakzar2019improving}.

-At the same time, this strive for complexity definitely helped state-of-the-art NNs reach their current performance.
+Intuitively, more parameters, i.e., more complexity, lead to a lower explainability, as not every connection can be interpreted with human reasonability.
+This is clearly shown with DNNs, as their high number of parameters and complex internal sequences appear opaque to humans~\citep{burkart2021survey} and certain explainability methods are prone to produce noisy and indistinct explanations~\citep{khakzar2019improving}.
+At the same time, this striving for complexity helped state-of-the-art NNs reach their current performance.
 In this paper, we start from the hypothesis that retrospectively reducing the number of parameters with the help of NN pruning can increase the explainability to humans.

-We applied several network pruning compression rates (CPR), i.e. CPR 2, 4, 8, and 32, to a VGG-16~\cite{simonyan2014deep} network.
-VGG-16 is a widely applied CNN architecture that consists of a simple and homogeneous structure.
-Its size of 138 million parameters provides ideal preconditions for pruning and opaque behavior.
-Grad-CAM~\cite{selvaraju2020grad} was our explainability method of choice, as it provides a visual explanation for the internal reasoning of black-box CNNs, passes several sanity checks by~\cite{adebayo2018sanity}, and is applicable to any CNN architecture.